 To play a single track you can just double left-click on it.

-But you can select multiple tracks to play by holding down the CTRL key on your keyboard and then single left-clicking on all the songs you want to play.
+Select multiple tracks to play by holding down the CTRL key on your keyboard and then single left-clicking on all the songs you want to play.

+In that case, you just need to let WMP know where else to look for music files by adding the folder to your library.
 As an example, here I’ve got a music folder on my desktop, and I want to leave it there.

-To add a folder to your music library, click the Organise button in the top left corner of the screen.
+To add a folder to your Windows Media Player library, click the Organise button in the top left corner of the screen.
+On the menu that opens, hover your pointer over Manage Libraries and then click Music.

 The Music Library Locations window will open.
 Click the Add button.